mongodb/docs-realm/docs-release-notes.md

 # August 5, 2022

 ## .NET SDK
-- Usage Examples/React to Changes: New section w/tested code examples for "Check if the Collection Has Been Cleared"
+- Usage Examples/React to Changes: Add a new section with tested code examples for "Check if the Collection Has Been Cleared"

 ## Node.js SDK
 - Usage Examples
-  - Open & Close a Realm: Add note about `WriteCopy` only supporting Partition-Based Sync
+  - Open & Close a Realm: Add a note about `WriteCopy` only supporting Partition-Based Sync
   - Flexible Sync: Remove `reRunOnOpen` API from docs

 ## React Native SDK
 - Usage Examples
-  - Open & Close a Realm: Add note about `WriteCopy` only supporting Partition-Based Sync
+  - Open & Close a Realm: Add a note about `WriteCopy` only supporting Partition-Based Sync
   - Flexible Sync: Remove `reRunOnOpen` API from docs

 ## Swift SDK